jeffwilcox/winston-azuretableservice/README.md

 * PartitionKey
 * RowKey: Shape depends on the format selected via optional `options.rowKey` function or known type
+* Timestamp: The read-only timestamp created by the table service at insertion time.
 * __Level:__ The winston level for the log message
 * __Message:__ The message logged
 * __Meta:__ Any metadata provided with the request if `options.columns` is changed to `false`.
 A JSON string.

+Realize that table service performance could introduce subtle race conditions when viewing the Timestamp column created by Azure.
+Using a RowKey type that embeds a timestamp can allow for extraction of the exact time that the winston log is called.

 #### What about the storage emulator?